Solo Travel in Norway

 At the top of Norway, close to the Russian border is the small city of Kirkenes, north of the Arctic Circle.
 This little city has things to do in both summer and winter and is also a good spot to hop on a cruise with Kirkenes being the turning point for the Hurtigruten steamer.

-Norway has so many beautiful places to see.
-From Norway's scenery to the best of Norway's cities to visit, there is so much to offer a solo, especially if you love nature.
+There are so many beautiful places to see in Norway and bucket list adventures.
+From Norway's scenery to the best of Norway's cities to visit, there is so much to see on a Norway solo trip, especially if you love nature.

 Accommodation in Norway